Tokyo Metropolitan Memorial Hall: A Tribute to History

 If you ever visit Tokyo Memorial Hall, give a thought to the people who are enshrined there.
 And to the destruction that happened around them.
 It must have been terrifying when they met their fates.
 As with many such historical events, there is no way we could understand how they felt.

 If you are looking for something on the lighter side after visiting here, head to the Edo-Tokyo Museum.
-If you are into a different type of art, try the Japanese Sword Museum at Yasuda Gardens.
+Are you an art lover?
+What about samurai swords?
+You could kill two birds with one stone by dropping into the Japanese Sword Museum at Yasuda Gardens.
+It’s just around the corner.
 Whatever you choose, you’ll find something.

 Where is Tokyo Metropolitan Memorial Hall?